openhab/openhab-docs/configuration/items.md

 Number Livingroom_Temperature "Temperature [%.1f °C]"
 ```

-The label defined for an item can be overwritten by the label definition on a sitemap with the label atribute.
+The label defined for an Item can be overwritten by the label definition on a sitemap.
-If the label definition on the item contained label text and state representations these have to be considered seperatly.
+If the label definition on the Item contained label text and the state representation these have to be considered separatly.

 ```perl
 sitemap demo label="My home automation" {